-The feature that participants were least satisfied with was the comfort of the Fitbit Charge HR, with a third (33.3%) of participants reporting that they were 'More or less satisfied' or less.
-This was also reflected by participants' comments when asked about the devices worst feature.
-The best feature between the devices was the weight of the Misfit Shine will all participants (100%) reporting that they were either 'Quite Satisfied' or 'Very satisfied'.
-A common criticism of both the Misfit Shine and the Fitbit Charge HR was the ability to adjust them, with over a quarter of participants not reporting that they were 'Quite Satisfied' or 'Very satisfied'.
+The feature that participants were least satisfied with was the comfort of the Fitbit Charge HR, with a third (33.3%) of participants reporting that they were 'more or less satisfied' or less.
+This was also reflected by participants' comments when asked about the devices' worst feature.
+The best feature between the devices was the weight of the Misfit Shine with all participants (100%) reporting that they were either 'quite satisfied' or 'very satisfied'.
+A common criticism of both the Misfit Shine and the Fitbit Charge HR was the ability to adjust them, with over a quarter of participants not reporting that they were 'quite satisfied' or 'very satisfied'.
 Participants described adjusting the straps as being 'fiddly', which is problematic in older adults where there is a documented decline in hand function.^{13,14}

 Interestingly, when asked what the worst feature of the Misfit Shine, limited functionality was a common theme.
-The Misfit Shine is able to display a clock function and number of steps proportionate to a target through a series of flashing LED lights by tapping the device.
-As participants were not required to access this information, no additional training was provided to participants.
-In contrast, the Fitbit Charge HR has a digital display which allows participants to readily access information such as clock, heart rate and physical activity levels.
+The Fitbit Charge HR has a digital display, which allows participants to readily access information such as clock, heart rate and physical activity levels.
 Access to this information was commonly perceived as one of the best features of the Fitbit Charge HR, and informal conversations with participants support this.
-Previous research has identified that older adults' attitudes toward activity monitors is in part tied to perceived usefulness and personal benefits of wearing the devices.15 In fact, recent evidence suggests that increasing awareness about the functionality and purpose of the device is likely to increase acceptability of wearing the device in older adults.16 This finding could also explain why older adults were more likely to choose to wear the Fitbit Charge HR again rather than the Misfit Shine.
+Previous research has identified that older adults' attitudes towards activity monitors is in part tied to perceived usefulness and personal benefits of wearing the devices.15 In fact, recent evidence suggests that increasing awareness about the functionality and purpose of the device is likely to increase the acceptability of wearing the device in older adults.16 This finding could also explain why older adults were more likely to choose to wear the Fitbit Charge HR again rather than the Misfit Shine.

-It is important to highlight that the findings of this study reflects the views of a limited sample of healthy older adults, and therefore may not necessarily represent the views of a broader older adult population.
-As highlighted above, another limitation is related to the fact the findings here only reflect the satisfaction and views of consumer-level activity monitors used exclusively as a measurement tool.
-Additional considerations are needed if such devices are implemented as a means to promote physical activity ^{17,18} as it requires participants to interact and engage with the information collected from the device.
+It is important to highlight that the findings of this study reflect the views of a limited sample of healthy older adults and therefore may not necessarily represent the views of a broader older adult population.
+As highlighted above, another limitation is related to the fact that the findings here only reflect the satisfaction and views of consumer-level activity monitors used exclusively as a measurement tool.
+Additional considerations are needed if such devices are implemented as a means to promote physical activity,^{17,18} as it requires participants to interact and engage with the information collected from the device.

-In considering the use of a consumer-level activity monitors in older adults it is not enough to just consider the validity of the device.
+In considering the use of consumer-level activity monitors in older adults, it is not enough to just consider the validity of the device.
 Regardless of the setting, ensuring that a device is acceptable to wear is paramount to ensure that people wear the device for the duration of the measurement period, be it in a research or clinical setting.
-This study highlights that older adults are generally satisfied with two such consumer-level activity monitors (Misfit Shine and Fitbit Charge HR), though making devices easier to fit and adjust is something that needs to be refined for older adults.
+This study highlights that older adults are generally satisfied with two such consumer-level activity monitors (Misfit Shine and Fitbit Charge HR), although making devices easier to fit and adjust is something that needs to be refined for older adults.
 Future studies should also consider whether functions should be described to older adults regardless of whether they need to use them or not.
 Due to the frequent development of new activity monitors, it is unlikely that research will be able to keep up with the evaluation of the plethora of different designs.
 However, researchers and clinicians should consider the design features of activity monitors before implementing within older adults.
-Future research should not neglect the growing number of cognitively impaired people over the age of 65, which could be an important factor in determining what is acceptable.
+Future research should not neglect the growing number of cognitively impaired people over the age of 65 years, which could be an important factor in determining what is acceptable.